Far Eastern University Institute of Technology: History

 In July 1991, IBM Philippines together with SM Foundation, Inc. founded Asia Pacific Computer Technology Center (APCTC) in an effort to address the manpower needs of the growing Information Technology industry.
 APCTC later collaborated with the Far Eastern University (FEU) and Intelligent Wave, Inc. to set up a computer school, which was called East Asia Computer Center, Inc. (EACCI) Later, it was eventually renamed as East Asia Institute of Computer Technology.

 On September 30, 1998, the Commission on Higher Education (CHED) noted the change of its name to East Asia College of Information Technology (EACIT).

 On February 24, 2000, EACIT was identified by CHED as a Center of Development for Excellence in Information Technology Education.

 In 2001, EACIT sought the approval of CHED to offer additional courses leading to Bachelor of Science in Information Technology and Bachelor of Science in Information Management.
 In the same year, FEU reopened its College of Engineering offering a trimestral (four years and one term) program.
 Full recognition of the programs were approved in 2004.

 FEU bought out the shares of all incorporators and became the sole owner of EACIT in 2002.
 The following year, the College of Engineering was merged with EACIT and the two formed a technology education powerhouse known as FEU – East Asia College (FEU - EAC).

 In 2014, FEU - East Asia College was re-named back to FEU Institute of Technology.

-Degree programs

-FEU Tech has four programs with Level II accreditations from PAASCU: BS Computer Science with specialization in Software Engineering, BS Information Technology with specialization in Web and Mobile Application Development, BS Civil Engineering, and BS Computer Engineering.
-Five College of Engineering programs are accredited by the Philippine Technological Council - Accreditation and Certification Board for Engineering & Technology (PTC - ACBET).
+Academics

+Accreditations

+FEU Tech has various programs accredited by the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU):